Order effects in design research

 Ask open questions first

-One useful rule of thumb which often helps reduce the impact of order effects is to ask open questions, where people are free to respond as they want, before asking closed questions, where they have to choose from a list of answers.
+One useful rule of thumb that often helps reduce the impact of order effects is to ask open questions, where people are free to respond as they want, before asking closed questions, where they have to choose from a list of answers.
 The purpose of this rule is to stop the options given for closed questions influencing the responses given to the closed questions.

 Another way to try and counteract order effects is ‘counterbalancing,’ which means varying the order in which the various elements of the research are presented, so that any order effects caused by one element being first for one participant will be counteracted by another participant seeing it last.
 For example, if you wanted to counterbalance 3 questions, A, B and C, in a survey, you’d first work out all the possible combinations of these three questions: